Programming-Fundamentals-Task-Force/7-1-Sum-the-Scores/README.md

 - `App` class:
   - Implement a static method:
-    - `public static void sum(String inputFilename, String outputFilename)`
+    - `public static void sum(String inputFilename, String outputFilename) throws IOException`
       - Input Parameters:
         - `inputFilename`: The name or path of the input CSV file.
         - `outputFilename`: The name or path of the output file.